FAQ

 Citations

-• This depends and is individualized based on a client’s needs.
+• This depends and is individualized based on someone’s needs.
 On average, I see clients once per week, but I meet with clients more frequently if support & meals are needed more often.
 I can meet with someone less frequently if they are further along in their recovery and in need of less support.

 Please note that texting is only included if meeting weekly.
 If meeting less frequently I do offer text support for a supplemental fee based on needs.